 How well do you know the people coming into your home?
 If you’re hosting an intimate affair where you know each guest well, then your pets roaming about is probably fine since they likely have already been acquainted with your pets.
+Just remember that you must dry your kitty with a specific dryer so that you can clean and dry her in the best way possible.
 However, if you’re hosting a larger gathering where guests are more unfamiliar with you and your home, it might be best to find a suitable place for animals in your home during the gathering.
 It’s impossible to know if there are any allergies or if there will be guests who are afraid of dogs (it’s more common than you might think!).
 Ultimately, you know your pets the best; therefore, simply consider the type of gathering and make accommodations ahead of time for your pets, if need be.

 More Etiquette Topics